-DIP switches 7, 8, and 9 determine the absorption charge time of the PT controller, unless the PT controller is networked (i.e., connected to a Magnum inverter and remote).
-Once the PT controller is networked, the absorption time is now determined by the remote; and DIP switches 7, 8, and 9 are no longer used.
+When DIP switch 10 is in the (normally) DOWN position, DIP switches 7, 8, and 9 determine the absorption charge time of the PT controller.
+However, if DIP switch 10 is set to the UP position, it enables Stack mode and allows the PT controller to be networked (i.e., connected to a Magnum inverter and remote).
+Once the PT controller is networked, the absorption time is now determined by the remote; and DIP switches 7, 8, and 9 are now used to determine the address number of the controller.
+If multiple controllers are stacked together, a unique and valid address number (C01 to C07) for each controller is required.
+See Sections 2.11 and 4.13 for information on stacking controllers.